How to Efficiently Solve the Trapping Rain Water Problem

 42. Trapping Rain Water | 🔴 |

-LeetCode Problem 42, "Trapping Rain Water," is quite interesting and frequently appears in interview questions.
-This article will step-by-step optimize and explain this problem.
+LeetCode Problem 42 "Trapping Rain Water" is interesting and often appears in interviews.
+This article will explain how to optimize the solution step by step.

 42. Trapping Rain Water | LeetCode | 🔴